davidshq/garden/content/think-differently/td-reading.md

 ## The Last Disciple Series (Hank Hanegraaff and Sigmund Brouwer)
 Offers a preterist view of the apocalyptic scriptures in the CHristian New Testament through a novelization.
 Challenges popular (Left Behind) evangelical thinking on the meaning of the Book of Revelation, etc.

+## Uppity Women of Medieval Times (Vicki León)
+Short biographical entries on various amazing women who lived and did things during the male-dominated medieval ages.

+## Others
+- George MacDonald.
+Lilith.
+- Anita Diamant.
+The Red Tent.
+- Morton Hunt.
+The Story of Psychology.
+- Philip Pullman.
+His Dark Materials Trilogy.
+- H.W.
+Brands.
+The Money Men: Capitalism, Democracy, and the Hundred Years' War Over the American Dollar.
+- Fritjof Capra.
+The Web of Life: A New Scienific Understanding of Living Systems.
+- Aldous Huxley.
+Brave New World.